privacyidea/privacyidea/doc/policies/authentication.rst

 This is a list of token types for which challenge response can be used during authentication.
 The list is separated by whitespaces like *"hotp totp"*.

-.. note:: The TiQR token does not need this setting, since it always works with challenge response.

 .. _policy_u2f_facets: